philippasigl/IVFundsEuro/static/css/typeface-roboto/README.md

-# typeface-quicksand
+# typeface-roboto

-The CSS and web font files to easily self-host “Quicksand”.
+The CSS and web font files to easily self-host “Roboto”.

 ## Install

-`npm install --save typeface-quicksand`
+`npm install --save typeface-roboto`

 ## Use